simplyedwin/tcg-codeinstitute-project3/README.md

 <img src="static/images/moviefinder_landingpage.JPG" height=500>
 </p>

 - ***Movie Info Search Bar*** - This feature allow user to search for different number of movies in the movie database by keywords.
+This feature is currently limited to English language only.
  <br/><p align="center">
 <img src="static/images/searchbar.JPG">
 </p>